 Performing pelvic floor exercises is equally important in men and in women.
 In women, pelvic floor exercises ensure strong pelvic floor and prevent incontinence as well as problems related to weak pelvic floor (i.e. prolapse) and sexual dysfunction symptoms.
 In men pelvic floor exercises can help to prevent erectile dysfunction as well as post micturition dribble and other continence associated problems.
 Pelvic floor exercises are effective, but only, if carried out regularly and diligently.
 Most importantly, it is essential to isolate and exercise the correct muscles of the pelvic floor.
 People often find it difficult to evaluate unsupported pelvic floor exercises due to the lack of feedback on the quality and effectiveness of their efforts.

-Pelvic Floor Training and the role of Biofeedback
+Pelvic Floor Training

-Medical professionals often advise pelvic floor training as the first line treatment or an adjunct therapy for urinary stress incontinence in women, when urine leaks during coughing, laughing or on exertion or in cases of erectile dysfunction and post micturition dribble in men.
+Medical professionals advise pelvic floor training as the first line treatment or an adjunct therapy for urinary stress incontinence in women, when urine leaks during coughing, laughing or on exertion or in cases of erectile dysfunction and post micturition dribble in men.
 In women, strong pelvic floor can prevent incontinence and pelvic organ genital prolapse.
 Strong pelvic floor also contributes to better sexual function and improves the quality of sex for both partners.
 Pelvic floor exercises are important for women of any age, but especially before and after childbirth, following hysterectomy and during and after the menopause.
 It is important that women of all ages look after their pelvic floor as womens waterworks depend on healthy pelvic floor!
 Pelvic floor problems arising from pelvic muscle weakness are implicated in the development of incontinence and sexual dysfunction.